XVIII - The Moon

 It's not mum or dad or Aster or Étienne, but a deeper yet youthful heroic tenor voice.

-Owen, tall dark and ominous Owen, the only one whom she saw for who he was, whom she had become attached to against her parents' wishes?
+Owen, tall dark and ominous Owen, the only one who found love with her because she saw for who he was (and not what he was), whom she had become attached to against her parents' wishes?

 The same Owen who didn't know Aster's little secret and who had assumed that the two young blonds were something more than lovers?
 The same Owen who had more recently slapped her in the face, and made her acquainted with Mr. Wright-Hooke and Mr. Upper-Kutt in such a painful fashion, taking her breath away... only because she had lost the handmade bracelet he had given her, and Aster was wearing that same bracelet?